-Prop bets are found by clicking on the ‘more wagers’ link in each of the listings for individual games on the schedule.
-There’s typically a dedicated section for futures when you click on the college football or NCAAF section at online and mobile sportsbooks.
+Prop bets are found by clicking on the “more wagers” link in each of the listings for individual games on the schedule.
+There’s typically a dedicated section for futures when you click on the college football or the NCAAF section at online and mobile sportsbooks.

-Michigan State is a program with a national following, so games aren’t tough to find on the dial.
-The broadcast outlet will vary, but you can typically find the game on one of the major channels that cover NCAAF, such as ABC, FOX, or ESPN.
+Michigan State is a program with a national following, so games aren’t tough to find.
+The broadcast outlet will vary, but you can typically find the game on one of the major channels that cover NCAAF, such as ABC, Fox, or ESPN.
 In cases in which the game isn’t being picked up there, you can find it on Big Ten Network.

-Each of the above channels is included with some leading cable, satellite, and streaming packages.
-You should also be able to pick up web or mobile coverage via the outlet that’s broadcasting the game, but note that you’ll need to sign in with valid provider credentials to do so.
+Each of the above channels is included with many leading cable, satellite and streaming packages.
+You should also be able to pick up web or mobile coverage via the outlet broadcasting the game, but note that you’ll need to sign in with valid provider credentials.

-On the radio side, the audio feed for Spartans games is picked up by some stations across the state, including WLBY 1290 AM in Ann Arbor and WMMQ 94.9 FM in Lansing.
+On the radio side, the audio feed for Spartans games is picked up by some stations across the state, including WJR 760 AM in Detroit and WMMQ 94.9 FM in Lansing.
 You can also find the radio broadcast of Michigan State games on the TuneIn radio app.